Colorado District 8: Yadira Caraveo

 95341

-On line contributions can be made via www.adamgrayforcongress.com
+Contributions can be made via www.adamgrayforcongress.com.

 California District 27: Republican Incumbent Mike Garcia